maavumich/project0/docs/caen_and_cli_editors.md

-expensive CAD software that they contain) to an extra $40 of printing allowance that you--as an engineering student--will inevitably never use for anything except poster printing, whether that be for class presentations or for making wall-sized prints of Dickbutt at the end of a term.
+expensive CAD software that they contain) to an extra $40 of printing allowance that you--as an engineering student--will inevitably never use for anything except poster printing, whether that be for class presentations or for making wall-sized poster prints at the end of a term.

 The part that we're interested in is the **CAEN Linux Login Service.**